List of informally named Mesozoic reptiles: Pricesaurus

 "Pricesaurus megalodon" ("Llewellyn Ivor Price lizard") is a nomen nudum based on remains currently assigned to Anhanguera.
 The remains were first brought up in a lecture by Rafael Gioia Martins-Neto in 1986.
 He notes several distinct features, but further research proved that all noted features are non-diagnostic and the taxon was ruled invalid due to improper naming conventions.

 Procoelosaurus

 "Procoelosaurus" is an informal genus of purported pterosauromorph from the Late Triassic Cooper Canyon Formation of Texas.
 Named in a 2002 thesis, the intended type species "Procoelosaurus brevicollis" was classified as an ornithodiran close to pterosaurs based on its hindlimb morphology.
 Other potential specimens identified as cf. "Procoelosaurus" were noted in a 2008 thesis.
 In 2012, this taxon was informally referred to as "procoelous vertebrate taxon A".

 Pteromimus

 "Pteromimus" is an informal genus of purported pterosauromorph from the Late Triassic Cooper Canyon Formation of Texas.
 Named in a 2002 thesis, the intended type species "Pteromimus longicollis" was classified as an ornithodiran close to pterosaurs based on its hindlimb morphology.
 A cervical vertebra identified as cf. "Pteromimus" was noted in a 2008 thesis.
 In 2012, this taxon was informally referred to as "procoelous vertebrate taxon B".

+Pui azhdarchid

+The "Pui azhdarchid" is an unnamed hatzegopterygian azhdarchid pterosaur from the Maastrichtian Pui locality of Romania, known from a single cervical vertebra (LPB R.2395).
+The vertebra indicates a medium-sized species, with an estimated wingspan of 3.5–4 m, closely related to Albadraco and Hatzegopteryx.